Govind9/PyQuery/README.md

 # PyQuery
-An ordinary and incomplete interface to run SQL queries on pandas dataframes
+A very ordinary and incomplete interface to run SQL queries on pandas dataframes